livegrios/FileRenamerFX/README.md

 ### Actions
 The application is based in the *blocks* concept, which allows to define and configure a set of specific actions in an easy way.
 This actions represents the operations that will be performed when the renaming process is called after.
+Also, is possible to remove actions or change their order of precedence from a top-bottom point of view where the top action will be the first in be applied in the renaming process.

 ![Alt text](readme/images/03_ActionTypes.png?raw=true "FileRenamerFX - Action types")
 ### Action types